Monitoring Wired Network Health

 Connection Tab

-The Connection sub-tab displays information on authentication KPI metrics.
+The Connection sub-tab displays information on authentication and DHCP KPI metrics.

 • Authentication: Measures the rate of successful authentication events out of the total authentication attempts on network devices.
 An authentication attempt is deemed successful when a device is authenticated and granted access to the network.
 This metric tracks authentication events, categorizing them into successful and failed attempts.